 Chiang Mai, the biggest city in the north, is reachable via the reliable and fascinating Thai state railway that crosses the nation vertically.
 We used Thai trains several times, from Chiang Mai to Bangkok overnight, from Bangkok to Ayutthaya, and also from Bangkok to the eastern border with Cambodia.
 A full visit to Thailand wouldn’t be complete without a train travel, always the most interesting and straight way to get to know a country and its population.
 If you have time, try an overnight train to cover long distances, otherwise a short trip from Bangkok to Ayutthaya is a great experience as well (we warmly recommend 3rd class for an authentic journey!)

-Here’s a quick guide on how to book a train ticket in Thailand.
+Here’s our guide on how to book a train ticket in Thailand.

-There are 3 ways to book a seat on a train in Thailand:
+There are 3 ways to book a seat on an overnight train in Thailand:

 Powered by 12Go Asia system